ddkhoa/data-portfolio/python-tableau-france-house-sales/README.md

 - **Room Count Distribution:** This histogram shows the distribution of properties by room count.
 To avoid outliers (properties with up to 54 rooms) skewing the histogram, I grouped values above six into a single category, following techniques from [this video](https://www.youtube.com/watch?v=CmOAXW24y2Y).

-### Error encountered & Solutions
+### Errors encountered & Solutions
 Of course, it's not funny without unexpected errors.
 While building the dashboard, I ran into the following problems:

-- **Manual Axis Ticks:** In some charts, I noticed that the gap between the ticks in y-axis was too small, so I applied a manual configuration.
+- **Manual Axis Ticks:** In some charts, I noticed that the gap between the ticks in the y-axis was too small, so I applied a manual configuration.
 While this initially resolved the issue, the ticks **shifted significantly** when filters were applied.
 To ensure stability, I reverted to automatic mode, which maintained consistent tick gap.
 - **Updating Data Sources in Tableau:** Initially, I didn’t include the `nom_commune` column in the visualization file.
 After adding it, all the charts broke, as if the data source hadn’t updated correctly.
 When I clicked the refresh button, I encountered an error: **Unexpected Error [SQLSTATE:42601]**.
 Adding the file to the workspace a second time resolved the issue, and I removed the duplicate table afterward.
 This behavior was unexpected.
 - **Dashboard Formatting:** When I added filters after applying the format to other elements on the dashboard, they did not inherit the same color.
-The funny thing is that I found the place to change the color, but when I closed it, I couldn't find it back.
+The funny thing is that I found a place to change the color, but when I closed it, I couldn't find it back.

-### Results
+### Result
 The completed dashboard can be viewed on Tableau Public: [Bouches-du-Rhône, France House Sales Price Dashboard](https://public.tableau.com/app/profile/khoa8102/viz/bouches-du-rhone-house-sales/Dashboard).
 Below is a screenshot:

 ![Bouches-du-Rhône, France House Sales Price Dashboard](./bouches-du-rhone-house-sales-dashboard.png)